Bobloblawlobslawbomb/programming-portfolio/README.md

 ##Notes

-*_at 1 point I did break .veggies -- tried to comment out code above and ended up commenting out everything below_ *_css rule: '.leftbar' bugs me; I want to play with width, display, and box-sizing to see how they effect the page look._
+1._at 1 point I did break .veggies -- tried to comment out code above and ended up commenting out everything below_ 2._css rule: '.leftbar' bugs me; I want to play with width, display, and box-sizing to see how they effect the page look._
-*_I plan to read more about the box model and play with it on a branch of this project later_
+3._I plan to read more about the box model and play with it on a branch of this project later_

 ##copyright 2021 Giancarlo Vigneri